 Pig is done roasting!
 Now, removing the cloth layer that protects the pig from the soil (3/6)

 Locals call it kalua pig.
 Tourists and anyone not from Hawaii call it kalua pork.

-If you want to sound local/legit, go with kalua pig ^_^
+They are both correct but if you want to sound local/legit while in Hawaii, go with kalua pig ^_^

 Removing the top layer of banana leaves and ti leaves (4/6)

 Removing the more layers of banana leaves and ti leaves (5/6)

 Sometimes we'll just eat it at home with a big bowl of rice and some sautéed some vegetables on the side.